An early-stage founder’s guide to building out your data stack

 A frontend to visualize and explore the data to make everyday decisions

 So we’ve arrived at the frontend.
 You’re probably familiar with some of these tools: Tableau, Looker, and Mode have dominated the space for the past decade.
-This space, called Business Intelligence (BI), exists to give your employees a way to check metrics and explore data with or without knowing SQL.
+This space, called Business Intelligence (BI), allows your teams to check metrics and explore data with or without knowing SQL.
 Let’s break down the different frontends you might be interested in:

 Your business teams are more comfortable with data, and you have some folks that need to write Python and R: